 Months of entry

-You can select topics for the MSc, MPhil or PhD from any of the research areas listed under Research groups.
+You can select topics for the MSc, from the projects listed in the Research Areas section on the Biosciences website.

 Information for international students